OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Watch and build your project

-- `npm run watch`: builds for development and automatically rebuilds when a source file is saved.
+- `npm run watch`: builds for development and automatically rebuilds when a source file is saved

 - `npm run build-dev`: builds for development once.